Jaimomar99/deeplocpro/README.md

 DeepLocPro 1.0 is a multiclass subcellular localization prediction tool for prokaryotic proteins, trained on experimentally verified data curated from Uniprot and PSORTdb.
 DeepLocPro has been trained to work with prokaryotic proteins from a wide range of organisms covering Archaea, Gram-positive bacteria, and Gram-negative bacteria.
 It can differentiate between six different localizations: Cell wall & surface, Extracellular, Cytoplasmic, Cytoplasmic membrane, Outer membrane and Periplasmic.

-Additionally DeepLocPro can predict the presence of the sorting signal(s) that had an influence on the prediction of the subcellular localization(s).

 The DeepLocPro 1.0 server requires protein sequence(s) in fasta format, and can not handle nucleic acid sequences.

 Publication